November 28, 2019

 - Anne Burns, University of New South Wales, Australia

 - David Palfreyman, Zayed University, Dubai, UAE

-Sin-Wang Chong – Using exploratory practice to research autonomy of pre-service ESL teachers [Slides]
+Sin-Wang Chong – Using exploratory practice to research autonomy of pre-service ESL teachers [Recording] [Slides]

 In our fifth online LAb session, we will explore ways in which we approach research within the field of learner autonomy.
 There will be short presentations, including discussions related to approaches to research methodologies, research summaries, work in progress, or ideas about ways in which we implement and investigate learner autonomy in our contexts.
 We are particularly interested in practice-based research that puts theory to work.

 Session facilitators: Satoko Kato, Jo Mynard, Hayo Reinders, Scott Shelton-Strong, Ward Peeters